JHDatz/Big-Problems/2020 - Forbes Loaners/README.md

 **Position Problem**: Reflects the code that we wrote over the semester for our problem on predicting the need the reposition a player.
 Mostly built during April
 2020.
 Our goal was to create a predictive model that assesses the ability of a position player to play each defensive position given past performance and playing history.
 We had attempted to solve this problem by turning into a Machine Learning classification problem.

 **Presentations**: A folder containing all presentations that we gave during 2020.
+The subfolder **Data** gives all the data we worked with last year; we can present this in this case because it was made from public sources.

 **SQL Database Generator** was a means to increase student access to data by auto-populating a MySQL server on their computers.
 The code for this comes largely from modified code of the book *Analyzing Baseball Data with R.* This was built mostly during March 2020.